-Rubber car mats offer very practical solutions and many benefits, they’re versatile and durable, weatherproof, and offer excellent protection for you’re car floor.
+Rubber car mats offer very practical solutions and many benefits, they’re versatile and durable, weatherproof, and offer excellent protection for your car floor.
 But there’s sometimes one problem: ‘the rubber car mats smell’.

 If you fit rubber car mats straight out of the packaging and into the car, you may quickly start to notice a ‘rubber smell’, however it should disappear in a few days usually.
 But if it lingers, we have a number of rubber odour removal tips to help.